akshayjshah/attest/README.md

 ## Status and support

-`attest` supports the [two most recent major releases][go-versions] of Go, with a minimum of Go 1.18. `attest` is currently _unstable_.
-I hope to cut a stable 1.0 soon after the Go 1.19 release.
+`attest` supports the [two most recent major releases][go-versions] of Go, with a minimum of Go 1.18.
+Its currently _unstable_, but I hope to cut a stable 1.0 soon after the Go 1.19 release.

 ## Legal